 Fresh air awaits in Fairmount Park, a 2,000+ acre landscape of parkland, trails, historic landmarks, and more flanking the winding Schuylkill River – all within city limits and just a short walk (or bike ride) from Center City.
 There, you’ll discover the iconic Boathouse Row, six historic homes (known locally as Park Charms), miles of trails, plenty of riverside picnic areas, and some of the best views Philadelphia has to offer.
 To aid in your exploration, you can rent a bike from Wheel Fun Rentals along Kelly Drive, who has implemented enhanced health and safety measures to keep riders safe.

 To spend some more time indoors, take a trip to America’s most historic prison, Eastern State Penitentiary, to navigate the once-abandoned cell blocks while learning about the history of the building and the nation’s prison system.
 Don’t miss the cell of infamous mobster Al Capone, which has been restored to showcase his rather lush living conditions while incarcerated in the penitentiary in 1929.
 Eastern State’s new protocols include the requirement to purchase tickets online in advance and for guests over the age of 2 to wear a face mask while on the property.
-NOTE: Eastern State Penitentiary is currently closed until at least March of 2021.
+NOTE: Eastern State Penitentiary is currently closed until March 12, 2021.
 Connect with the museum online by accessing one of its virtual tours or other digital resources.

 For a more artistic museum experience, visit The Barnes Foundation, which is home to one of the world’s largest collections of Impressionist, Post-Impressionist, and Early Modernist paintings – all carefully arranged beside metalwork and furniture, just as collector Dr. Barnes intended them to be presented to the viewer.
 The museum’s new health and safety measures introduce contact-less payment solutions, the requirement for masks to be worn, capacity limits, and other policies.